ahmadiesa-abu/pool_and_resources/README.md

 # pool_and_resources

+configure python for flask :

+pip install flask

-first to configure the databse :
+configure the databse :

 we have to install python packages to use postgresql database with flask using the following command :